-Today (June 21st) is the June solsticeΒ β we call it the summer solstice in the northern hemisphere, but in the southern hemisphere it’s the winter solstice.
+Today (the 20th) is the June solsticeΒ β we call it the summer solstice in the northern hemisphere, but in the southern hemisphere it’s the winter solstice.
 The summer solstice is (in astronomical terms) the first day of summer, just as the winter solstice is (in astronomical terms) the first day of winter.

 Whenever you’re investigating things temporal or calendrical, timeanddate.com is always a good place to start:

-The seasons occur because the earth’s axis of daily rotation is not quite perpendicular to the plane of the earth’s annual orbit around the sun (it’s tilted by about 23ΒΊ).
-The two solstices occur at the points in the orbit when the axis of rotation is tilted most directly away from the sun (in December, on the first day of northern-hemisphere winter) and most directly toward the sun (in June, on the first day of northern-hemisphere summer).
-The two equinoxes, in March and September, occur when the earth’s axis of rotation is “sideways” to the sun (so to speak), making the intervals of daylight and darkness equal (or very nearly so).
+The seasons occur because the earth’s axis of daily rotation is not quite perpendicular to the plane of the earth’s annual orbit around the sun (it’s tilted by about 23Β°).
+The two solstices occur at the points in the orbit when the north pole of the axis of rotation is tilted either (a)Β most directly away from the sun (in December, on the first day of northern-hemisphere winter), or (b)Β most directly toward the sun (in June, on the first day of northern-hemisphere summer).
+The two equinoxes, in September and March, occur when the earth’s axis of rotation is fully “sideways” to the sun (so to speak), making the intervals of daylight and darkness equal (or very nearly so).
+The word equi-nox means “equal night” (and day).

 NASA has a fun educational crossword puzzle for kids that’s filled with seasonal vocabularyΒ β solstices, equinoxes, and more.